Route map

 Add / Delete

-Adds or removes BGP Community tags.
+Adds or removes BGP community tags.

 Tag and classify routes.

-Create and manage route policies
+Create and manage route maps

 Console